JoseAlbDR/nodepop-fullstack/README.md

 # CRUD Operations

-General CRUD operations explained next, for all endpoints available in the API please refer to API Documentation.
+General CRUD operations explained next, for all endpoints available in the API please refer to [API Docs](#api-docs).

 ## CRUD Operations on Products